l4wio/CTF-challenges-by-me/svattt-2015/final/pokedex/README.md

 We say `Yes`, then on the second one, we make an invalid size to trigger.

+From now on, we can easily overflow on `data` heap (because it's re-using buffer `data` of the previous pokémon - the first time we adding pokémon).

 Then simply, overwrite the path of pokémon ascii to read the flag.

 ## Solution